Trump tax cuts will be biggest in U.S. history, Mnuchin says

 Mnuchin suggested as a result of Trump's proposals many average Americans won't end up owing any federal income tax at all.

-Tax break for child care costs: Late in the campaign, Trump called for two tax breaks to help ease families' child care costs.
-One would let parents could deduct the average cost of child care in their state, based on their child's age.
+Tax break for child care costs: It's not clear what specifically he will call for.
+But late in the campaign, Trump called for two tax breaks to help ease families' child care costs.
+One would let parents deduct the average cost of child care in their state, based on their child's age.

 The other would give a tax break to anyone who sets aside up to $2,000 a year to cover costs associated with child care and elder care.

 The contributions would be tax deductible, then grow tax free.